Best Margarita Mocktail

-You are going to LOVE this margarita mocktail (aka virgin margarita recipe!).
-Whether you are taking a break from the booze, pregnant, or just cutting back, this virgin margarita on the rocks recipe will give you allllllll of the flavor and satisfaction you are looking for, without the side effects you’re trying to avoid.
-But this isn’t a drink for kids, it tastes like a real margarita!
+You are going to LOVE this virgin margarita!
+Whether you are taking a break from alcohol, pregnant, or just cutting back, this mocktail will give you allllllll of the flavor and satisfaction, without the side effects you’re trying to avoid.
+But this isn’t a drink for kids; it actually tastes like the real thing.

 • FRESH ingredients – this is key to bright and high-quality flavor.